-Continue to Reduce the Numbers of Identified Students: Currently, the percentage of students served by the special education department in relation to total student enrollment is 19%.
-This is right in line with the current New York State average of 19% (as of November, 2020).
-The district will continue to explore alternatives to identification, through the Response to Intervention (RtI) model, such as teaching students at their instructional level in all general education programs through the use of differentiated instruction.
+Continue to Reduce the Numbers of Identified Students: Currently, the percentage of students served by the special education department in relation to total student enrollment is approximately 19%.
+This is just below the current New York State average of 20.5%.
+The district will continue to explore alternatives to identification, through the Response to Intervention (RtI) model, such as teaching students at their instructional level in all general education programs through the use of differentiated instruction and a commitment to deepening staff understanding of both universal design for learning (UDL) and SDI.